Airtel CEO warns of heightened cyber fraud risk during Covid 2.0

-New Delhi, May 20 (IANS) The Chief Executive Officer of Bharti Airtel (India, South Asia), Gopal Vittal, has warned the telcos 320 million-plus subscribers of increased number of cyber frauds during the second wave of the Covid-19 pandemic and the subsequent lockdowns in various parts of the country, which have resulted in massive increase in online transactions.
+New Delhi: The Chief Executive Officer of Bharti Airtel (India, South Asia), Gopal Vittal, has warned the telcos 320 million-plus subscribers of increased number of cyber frauds during the second wave of the Covid-19 pandemic and the subsequent lockdowns in various parts of the country, which have resulted in massive increase in online transactions.

 In a letter to Airtel subscribers on Thursday, Vittal said that they could face frauds of different kinds with increased online transactions, but assured them that the industry first features developed by the telco would make online transactions completely secured, without the fear of being duped by a fraudster.